ken-100/Investment_Python/BBG/BBG_Function.md

 ```

 Switzerland <br>
-SZ: Natiolnal holiday
+SZ: Natiolnal holiday<br>
 BS: Basel Ex.
-(SIX Swiss)
+(SIX Swiss)<br>
 As for BS, there are some gap between Settlment(default) and Trading information.
-From BDS, we can get only Settlment information.
+From BDS, we can get only Settlment information.<br>

 ### Date of release of economic indicators